danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ## Yearly Equity Return Percentile Query: *[Yearly-Equity-Return-Percentile-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Yearly-Equity-Return-Percentile-Query.sql)*

 We can also look at bucketing yearly performance in percentiles using the **NTILE** WINDOW function.
-The top perfrorming stocks would be in the highest percentile (100) and worst performing stocks would be in the lowest percentile (1).
+The top performing stocks would be in the highest percentile (100) and worst performing stocks would be in the lowest percentile (1).
 Let's query stocks from the S&P 500 that were in the 100th percentile.

 		WITH q1 AS
 		   (SELECT